 A water resistant shoe can often prevent water penetrating, up to a certain contact frequency or pressure.
 This means that the occasional splash will be re-directed but constant contact or submersions will result in water making it through to your feet as the seams are not protected.

 Such footwear may be suitable to wear in wet environments but can't be submerged in liquids for any length of time.
-For example our best-selling Falcon II is constructed using water-resistant leather which will repel most liquids.
+For example our best-selling Condor Women is constructed using water-resistant leather which will repel most liquids.
 This would be a great choice for a restaurant role as it is lightweight, flexible and breathable.

 As this shoe is breathable it suits multiple roles and is especially suitable if you work in the service industry or are a waiter or waitress.
 The addition of our award winning slip resistant sole makes is the perfect choice for increasing safety and comfort at work.